 Baskaran "BASKI" Thyagarajan, M. Pharm, Ph.D.,

-Assistant Professor of Pharmaceutics - Program in Neuroscience
+Assistant Professor of Pharmaceutics and Neuroscience

 Mammalian superfamily of TRP channels represent six related subfamilies – TRPC (canonical), TRPV (vanilloid), TRPM (melastatin) TRPP (polycystin), TRPML (mucolipin) and TRPA1 (ankyrin).
 All TRP channels are putative six-transmembrane polypeptide subunits that assemble as tetramers to form cation-permeable pores.
 TRP proteins coassemble to generate cation sensitive channels with specific biophysical properties.
 TRP channel proteins are ubiquitously expressed and most have splice variants.
 Therefore, many cells have a number of TRP channel proteins.
 TRP channels are involved in the regulation of several cellular functions including fertilization, development, thermosensation, nociception, taste, vision, mechanosensation, and intra- and extracellular Ca2+ and Mg2+ homeostasis.